theterrificm/EntaviewCinema/replit.md

 - Graceful degradation for disabled JavaScript

 ## Changelog
+- July 08, 2025: Updated all text to use UK English grammar and spelling throughout website
 - July 08, 2025: Restructured navigation with Services overview page and hierarchical dropdown menu structure
 - July 08, 2025: Built lead magnet landing page with "10-Step Video Marketing Blueprint" offer and thank-you page
 - July 08, 2025: Added italics to standout works in About page section titles for visual emphasis